kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 <!-- overview -->

-Docker is being deprecated.
-You can find a deprecation FAQ at [Don't Panic: Kubernetes and Docker](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/).
+Kubernetes' support for direct integration with Docker Engine is deprecated, and will be removed.
 Most apps do not have a direct dependency on runtime hosting containers.
 However, there are still a lot of telemetry and monitoring agents that has a dependency on docker to collect containers metadata, logs and metrics.
 This document aggregates information on how to detect these dependencies and links on how to migrate these agents to use generic tools or alternative runtimes.

 ## Telemetry and security agents